Azuriom/azuriom.com/content/en/docs/update.md

 ### Extensions

 Due to various internal changes, extensions (themes and plugins) will have to be updated to support Azuriom v1.0.
-Also extensions compatible with Azuriom v1.0 are not compatible with previous versions of Azuriom.
+Also, extensions compatible with Azuriom v1.0 are not compatible with previous versions of Azuriom.

 The layout of the basic design of the CMS and plugins has also been completely revised, in order to simplify the development of themes as well as the general coherence between the plugins.